 This course is the second of three courses designed to provide information fire personnel in the areas of supervision, management and administration.
 It shows the history of general management principles, and how they fit in today's fire service.
-It also provides basic information on the information on the variety of areas that a fire service manager may become a part of as a ethics, and leadership from the perspective of the company officer.
+It also provides basic information on the information on the variety of areas that a fire service manager may become a part of as a manager.